salesforce/omakase/readme.md

 #### Subscribing to interfaces

-Not only can you subscribe to concrete types such as `ClassSelector` and `IdSelector`, you can also subscribe to higher-level interfaces such as `Statement`, `Refinable`, `SimpleSelector` or even the top-level `Syntax` interface.
+Not only can you subscribe to concrete types such as `ClassSelector` and `IdSelector`, you can also subscribe to higher-level interfaces such as `Statement`, `SimpleSelector` or even the top-level `Syntax` interface.

 Subscribing to an interface type will allow you to receive all instances of that type, which can be useful in certain scenarios.
-For example, `AutoRefiner` only has one subscription to `Refinable` instead of having to add a method for `Declaration`, `Selector`, etc...

 Within a particular class, the more specifically-typed subscription will be delivered before the more generally-typed subscriptions.
 For example, in a class with subscriptions to `ClassSelector`, `SimpleSelector` and `Syntax`, the methods will always be invoked in that exact order.